irstlm-team/irstlm/README.md

 If it returns 0, g++ complier does support '-std=c++0x'; otherwise, it does not, and hence please use '--disable-cxx0'

+To enable/disable assert for debugging purpose, please add parameter '--enable-assert' (default) or '--disable-assert'

+To modify debugging level, please add parameter '--with-tracelevel=<val>' (default is 0)

 step 2:
 - make